LiamCPinchbeck/liamcpinchbeck.github.io/_posts/2025-01-29-practical-MCMC-intro.md

     style="width: 100%; height: auto; border-radius: 1px;">
 </div>

 The top left and bottom right plots in the above show the [_marginal distributions_](https://en.wikipedia.org/wiki/Marginal_distribution) of the relevant parameters.
-These plots effectively show distributions once you take the explicit dependence of the other variable(s) out[^2].
-This is extremely useful when summarising our results by text or by word we can't show the plot, so we typically summarise our findings to one variable at a time, and further simplify it by asking what the width of the [highest density region that contains the same area as a normal distribution](https://en.wikipedia.org/wiki/Credible_interval) between $$1\sigma$$, $$2\sigma$$, $$3\sigma$$ (68%, 95%, 99.7%) or etc.
+These plots effectively show distributions once you take the explicit dependence of the other variable(s) out[^1].
+This is extremely useful when summarizing our results by text or by word we can't show the plot, so we typically summarize our findings to one variable at a time, and further simplify it by asking what the width of the [highest density region that contains the same area as a normal distribution](https://en.wikipedia.org/wiki/Credible_interval) between $$1\sigma$$, $$2\sigma$$, $$3\sigma$$ (68%, 95%, 99.7%) or etc.

 [^2]: There is kind of still a dependence but it's through the model itself, and importantly, it's not dependent on any _particular_ value of the other variable(s) (as stated).
 You can also think of it as taking the average of distributions of the relevant variable over the other parameter(s).